// project

 During investigations you collect malicious IPs, file hashes, and domains.
 Without a proper system, these end up scattered across notes files and spreadsheets with no way to query them, no status tracking, and no confidence scoring.
 This tool gives you a proper database backend for all of it.

 Every IOC gets a timestamp, confidence level, source, tags, and a status field.
-You can query by any combination of those fields, update statuses as investigations evolve, and export everything to CSV whenever needed.
 It pairs directly with the VT Bulk Enricher and the Python SIEM.

 IOC Fields